FalcarDE/aurumbanking-backend/docs/CICD.md

 # Pipeline
-The configuration file for the pipeline can be found on:
+The configuration pipeline-file for the backand as well as for app can be found on on the root-project folder in:
 > Path: .gitlab-ci.yml

 Our has 3 stages: